 It’s the irresistible aroma of chocolate and cinnamon that I first think of when I’m offered hot chocolate.
 Mexican hot chocolate is not your ordinary cacao powder and milk, oh no, and somebody needs to say this, but adding cinnamon to your hot chocolate does not make it Mexican.
 It is one of my culinary pet peeves.
-What is the best vegan brand of Mexican chocolate and what makes it so different?
+So what are the best vegan Mexican chocolate brands and what makes them so different?

 Not only that it comes from Mexico, but the process used to make it is unique in itself.
 Mexican chocolate for beverages is sold in tablets not powder, it is made by toasting, and grinding cacao beans with sugar, vanilla, and cinnamon.
 It is then packed into a mold and formed into a tablet.
 To make into a beverage simply dissolve a couple of pieces of the tablet in hot milk.
 If the chocolate is of high quality you can dissolve it in water, milk is not necessary.
 The video below, from Saveur.com shows you exactly how chocolate tablets are made in Mexico.

 The Best Vegan Brand of Mexican Chocolate